dmhuebner/dmhuebner.github.io/_portfolio/blocjams.md

 ##### **Album Page:**

 The Album page was designed to display a particular album's title, artist, record label, and song list.
-The page utilizs the *Buzz JavaScript HTML5 Audio Library* in conjuncton with custom JavaScript code.
+The page utilizes the *Buzz JavaScript HTML5 Audio Library* in conjunction with custom JavaScript code.
 The song player functionality allows a user to play any of the songs from the current album as well as play/pause, play the next or previous song, toggle the current position in the song and adjust the global volume.

 {:.center}
 ![]({{ site.baseurl }}/img/work_assets/blocJams/blocJamsAlbumView.png)

 #### **SOLUTION**

-The initial approach for this project was to code all of the music player functionality in pure, vanila JavaScript.
+The initial approach for this project was to code all of the music player functionality in pure, vanilla JavaScript.
 Once all of the features and application logic were completed, I refactored the code to implement the jQuery library wherever applicable.
 Once all of the necessary features were finished and fully functional, I refactored the application again to implement the Angular.js JavaScript framework.
-As a result, the app was resructured from a static website into a Single Page Application (SPA).
+As a result, the app was restructured from a static website into a Single Page Application (SPA).
 I used the <a href="https://ui-router.github.io/ng1/" target="_blank">UI Router</a> Angular.js plugin to take advantage of the useful "sref" attribute directive as well as a few other useful features.

 The goal was to practice utilizing several different strategies for creating the necessary functionality for the application.
-I started with the most straight forward stratey, to build the features with pure JavaScript.
-Then, I refactored the application using the jQuery library to reduce the amount of code needed and to practice refactoring vanilla JavaScript into the jQuery equivolent wherever possible.
+I started with the most straight forward strategy, to build the features with pure JavaScript.
+Then, I refactored the application using the jQuery library to reduce the amount of code needed and to practice refactoring vanilla JavaScript into the jQuery equivalent wherever possible.
 I then refactored and restructured the app to use the Angular.js framework.

 #### **TECHNOLOGIES USED**